InsertKoinIO/koin/README.md

 ## What's KOIN?

-KOIN is a small library, that aims to let you write dependency injection in a concise and pragmatic way.
+Koin is a small library to lets you write dependency injection in a concise and pragmatic way.

-It uses Kotlin functional power to get things done!
 No proxy, no code generation, no introspection.
-Just functional
-          Kotlin and DSL magic!
+Just DSL and functional Kotlin magic!

-*Just describe your stuff and inject it!*
+#### *Declare, Start & Inject*

 ## Website

+All documentation, sample and references has been move to our website.

 ### Check the official website to get started: [insert-koin.io](https://insert-koin.io)